 World Breastfeeding Week | Families Magazine Celebrates Your Family

 World Breastfeeding Week is in its 28th year!
 The goal of this celebration is to protect, advocate and celebrate the right to feed your baby on YOUR terms.

 Did you know…

 - 9 in 10 mothers find some aspects of breastfeeding difficult..

-- 90% cited issues with milk and sore nipples as the most popular problems.
+- 90% cited issues with milk and sore nipples as the most common problems.

 - The most popular point of call for mums looking for pregnancy, newborn and baby advice is the maternal health nurse, midwife or doctor.